 Pathways to success

 The department of Microbiological Sciences offers several “Pathways to Success”.
 Depending on your career goals, you may find one of these pathways will enhance your education to meet that goal.
-We currently have Pathways to Success in: General Micro degree, Pre-Health Careers, Pre-Veterinary careers, Honors, and Master of Public Health (3+2 option).
+We currently have Pathways to Success in: General Microbiology, Pre-Health Careers, Pre-Veterinary careers, Honors, Biotechnology (Double Major), and Accelerated Master's (Public Health or Microbiology).

 The Faculty and Facilities